-Mississippi has the weakest gun laws in the country and the highest gun death rate.
+Mississippi has the weakest gun laws in the country and the second-highest gun death rate.
 Lawmakers must stop failing their communities and take action to save lives.

 What Mississippi Does Well

 - Certain child access prevention laws

 What Mississippi Is Missing